kusor/triton-kbmapi/docs/index.md

 numbers.

-In both cases, enforcement of the policy occurs during the provisioning process (i.e. at the time of a CreateToken call).
-Changes to either policy do _not_ affect existing tokens in KBMAPI.
+In both cases, enforcement of the policy occurs during the provisioning process (i.e. at the time of a CreatePivtoken call).
+Changes to either policy do _not_ affect existing pivtokens in KBMAPI.

-#### Token object
+#### Pivtoken object

-The token data needs to be persistently store (for hopefully obvious reasons).
+The pivtoken data needs to be persistently store (for hopefully obvious reasons).
-A moray bucket will be used to store the token data.
+A moray bucket will be used to store the pivtoken data.
 The JSON config of the bucket will be:

 ```
 {
     "desc": "token data",
-    "name": "tokens",
+    "name": "pivtokens",
     "schema": {
         "index": {
             "guid": { "type": "string", "unique": true },